SmartBear/testengine-cli/README.md

 To check the current license expiry and size, use the license info command.
 `testengine license info`

-### Install a fixed license
-To install a fixed license, specify `type=fixed`, the user information and the path to either a .key file or a .zip file with licenses in it (as received from SmartBear).

-`testengine license install type=fixed firstName=Joe lastName=Tester email=joe.tester@example.com /home/joe/Downloads/licenses.zip`

 **Note:** When you install a new license, any existing old license is overwritten without deactivation.
 It is generally a good idea to first uninstall it.

-### Install a floating license
-To install a fixed license, specify `type=floating`, and the location of the floating license server (typically an IP and port 443)

-`testengine license install type=floating <ip-address|hostname>:443`

 ### Install an SLM license
 To install an SLM license, specify `type=slm`, and then options: